 Like Word in Office for Mac, you can start with a blank document or use the template chooser.

-The word processing in the page layout document view is easy to work with, and all the text formatting, fonts, outline styles, and writing tools are easy to find and use.
+The word processing in the page layout document view is easy to work with.
+All the text formatting, fonts, outline styles, and writing tools are easy to find and use.

 There is a spell checker, word count, auto table of contents, and track change with an add comments option.